zekrom-vale/DynamicSpawn/README.md

 # Starbound mod: DynamicSpawn
+## Using JavaScript, XSLT, CSS, HTML, XML, and C# to provide a smooth experiance.
 Instead of creating 2.5E+27 mods just for the 91 listed species, this dynamic mod allows the user to add species to spawn in vanilla maps.
 No, I have not looked into how to hack or use vanrabilities.
 Feel free to look at the code and scan it with any antivirus/antimalware program.
-Why Powershell?
-This is the only script that I know of that can mass replace values in files so I can easly create a tool to change the JSON.patch files.
+Why C#?
+This is the best script that I know of that can mass replace values in files so I can easly create a tool to change the JSON.patch files while interacting with the web component.
+The web site uses advanced tequniques that I would have been unable to use in C# or any other language.
 # How to use
 1) Go to [releases](https://github.com/zekrom-vale/DynamicSpawn/releases) and donload the latest version (5.0 or higher) and save to to your starbound mods folder (`C:\Program Files (x86)\Steam\steamapps\common\Starbound\mods\`)
 2) Right click the file and click `Extract All` and then `OK`